-Chartwells, the College's contracted dining services provider, offers convenient dining options in three campus locations.
+Chartwells, the College's contracted dining services provider, offers convenient dining options in four campus locations.
 The Smith Dining Commons, named for long-time benefactor Hunter J. Smith, is a two-level facility on the lower campus that serves as the College's primary dining space.
 The upper level houses the main dining hall which provides a variety of all-you-can-eat menu options in a cafeteria-style setting.
-Papa Joe's, downstairs in the Dining Commons, offers an additional on-campus dining location with wraps, chicken options, gourmet sandwiches, pizzas, and salads.
+Papa Joe's, downstairs in the Dining Commons, offers the campus' only national brand, Papa

+John's.
+Papa John's offers pizza, cheesesticks, and salads.
 Yet another campus eatery on the fourth floor of the Slemp Student Center offers a wide array of fast food options in Coyote Jack's and Mondo's Subs.
 Coyote Jack's offers burgers, chicken and fries while Mondo's offers a variety of hot or cold subs, wraps & salads.
 The Books & Brew Café in the Wyllie Library provides coffee, muffins, and hot grilled panini sandwiches, salads & other snacks.
+Outtakes, located in the Winston Ely Health & Wellness Center, offers a variety of grab and go items to appeal to those with a healthy lifestyle, as well as f'Real milkshakes and over beverages.